 If you are a victim of domestic violence, it is essential to seek help immediately.
 You should also consider speaking with a North Carolina family law attorney who can help you if you want to file for divorce or obtain a restraining order.

-The Raleigh divorce and separation law firm Charles R. Ullman & Associates has assembled resources to help you learn more about the divorce process in North Carolina.
+The Raleigh divorce and separation law firm Charles R. Ullman & Associates has assembled resources to help you learn more about domestic violence and the divorce process in North Carolina.